Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Wiener--Hopf factorization and first-passage times

-The probability distributions of the running supremum $X^*(t)$ and infimum $X_*(t)$ of $X$ up to time $t$ are related to the characteristic exponent $\Psi$ by the Wiener-Hopf factorization of $X$, which expresses $\Psi$ as the product of the Wiener-Hopf factors $\Psi^+$ and $\Psi^-$ as follows:
+The probability distributions of the running supremum $X^*(t)$ and infimum $X_*(t)$ of $X$ up to time $t$ are related to the characteristic exponent $\Psi$ by the Wiener--Hopf factorization of $X$, which expresses $\Psi$ as the product of the Wiener--Hopf factors $\Psi^+$ and $\Psi^-$ as follows: